slcs-jsc/mptrac/README.md

 <p align="center"><img src="projects/example/plots.ref/atm_2011_06_06_00_00.tab.png" width="45%"/> &emsp; <img src="projects/example/plots.ref/grid_2011_06_06_00_00.tab.png" width="45%"/></p>
 <p align="center"><img src="projects/example/plots.ref/atm_2011_06_08_00_00.tab.png" width="45%"/> &emsp; <img src="projects/example/plots.ref/grid_2011_06_08_00_00.tab.png" width="45%"/></p>

+### Additional project subdirectories

+In addition to the example simulation, MPTRAC provides several utility scripts and resources in the `projects/` directory to support your work:

+- `projects/meteo/`: Contains scripts for downloading meteorological input data from various data centers (e.g., ECMWF, NOAA), which are required for trajectory simulations.

+- `projects/python/`: Includes Python scripts to read, analyze, and visualize MPTRAC output data, such as air parcel trajectories and gridded fields.
+These can be helpful for creating custom plots and diagnostics.

+- `projects/paraview/`: Provides examples and guidelines for using ParaView to visualize MPTRAC air parcel data in an interactive 3D environment.

+These directories offer helpful tools and examples for extending your use of MPTRAC beyond the basic workflow and adapting it to your specific research needs.

 ## Further information

 To learn more about MPTRAC and its scientific background, please refer to the following key publications: